fauks/Enderwire-9mm-Belt-Mod/readme.md

 2x 1x10x5mm spacer/shim

 Should be self explanitory, non flanged bearing goes between the two flanged bearings increasing belt path by 3mm for 9mm belt.

+Changes have been made to the front pulley and carriage.
+The stock rear motor mount works fine with 6 or 9mm belt so no modification needed.